istio/istio.io/content/en/about/contribute/formatting/index.md

 ---

 This page shows the formatting standards for the Istio documentation.
-Istio uses MarkDown to markup the content and Hugo to build the website.
+Istio uses Markdown to markup the content and Hugo to build the website.
 To ensure consistency across our documentation, we have agreed on these formatting standards.

 ## Don't use capitalization for emphasis